 E-petitions must meet certain requirements established by the rules and practices of the House.
 The Clerk of Petitions, a non-partisan House of Commons employee, holds the authority to certify that these requirements have been met.
+In addition to the summary below, rules governing petitions can be found in the Standing Orders of the House of Commons (Standing Order 36).
+Additionnal information can also be found in House of Commons Procedure and Practice (Chapter 22).

 To be a signatory: